EddyTheCo/SUP/README.md

 ### Note on this

-Custom modules and custom datasets must  have a constructor of the form like
+Custom modules and custom datasets must  have a constructor of the form

 |Object|Object constructor|
 |-------------|------------------------------------|